-An outgrowth of UUCF’s Climate Action Group, the Paris Pledge Initiative is committed to reducing CO2 (carbon dioxide) emissions generated by UUCF’s consumption of electricity and natural gas.
+An outgrowth of UUCF’s Act for Climate! group, the Paris Pledge Initiative is committed to reducing CO2 (carbon dioxide) emissions generated by UUCF’s consumption of electricity and natural gas.
 In solidarity with the agreement reached at the 2015 Paris Climate Conference, the UUCF community has made a commitment to these objectives:

 - Reduce UUCF’s CO2 emissions by 50% by 2030.

 - Reach a state of “net zero” CO2 emissions for UUCF by 2050.
 We are tracking our progress in reducing UUCF’s greenhouse gas emissions.
 More information coming soon.

 In 2016, we commissioned an updated Energy Audit Report for UUCF.
 This report recommended a number of projects as offering significant potential to help UUCF reduce its greenhouse gas emissions.

 The UUCF Paris Pledge initiative has the support and participation of UUCF Act for Climate! group and the following UUCF committees: Coordinating Team, Social Justice Task Force and Property Stewardship Committee.
 For more information, please contact Dave Anderson.
 Click here for a helpful guide to other congregations with Paris Pledge programs.

 We have completed our first project, the LED Lighting Project, in which we migrated the majority of UUCF lighting to LED bulbs and fixtures.
 We are starting to see significant reductions in our electricity usage thanks to this transition and will share updates on this page about our progress.

 Window Replacement Project completed